isosphere/logseq-journals-nextprev/README.md

 1. Press the puzzle piece icon on the Logseq toolbar, near the top right of an open Logseq window
 2. Find and "pin" "open-a-next-day" and "open-d-next-day" to enable them in your toolbar.

-The naming of the toolbar buttons was designed to put them on either side of the "open-calendar" button from the [Journals calendar plugin by xyhp915](https://github.com/xyhp915/logseq-journals-calendar).
-Toolbar buttons are arranged alphabetically.
+The naming of the toolbar buttons was designed to put them on either side of the "open-calendar" button from the [Journals calendar plugin by xyhp915](https://github.com/xyhp915/logseq-journals-calendar)[^1].

+[^1]: In Logseq, toolbar buttons are arranged alphabetically.

 ### Demo